 Elemental THREADS.
 Design*Sponge » Blog Archive » diy project: recycled scrap paper notebooks.
-We blessing sisters have loved notepads, notebooks and all things paper since our first wide-rule pads we bought in gradeschool. we have trouble letting go of even a single sheet of paper, lest we find a use to reuse or recycle it in the craft room! this time, we repurposed our old faxes and paper scraps into notebooks and made them useful again. we pulled out old wrapping paper, books we didn’t mind ripping pages out of, and other odds and ends to make the covers pretty. this is quick and easy to do with what you already have at home, and you end up with a stack of handy, useful pads that might even give you a tinge of back-to-school nostalgia.
+We blessing sisters have loved notepads, notebooks and all things paper since our first wide-rule pads we bought in gradeschool. we have trouble letting go of even a single sheet of paper, lest we find a use to reuse or recycle it in the craft room!
+This time, we repurposed our old faxes and paper scraps into notebooks and made them useful again. we pulled out old wrapping paper, books we didn’t mind ripping pages out of, and other odds and ends to make the covers pretty. this is quick and easy to do with what you already have at home, and you end up with a stack of handy, useful pads that might even give you a tinge of back-to-school nostalgia.

 They use a simple metal-bending technique to turn down the sharp edges of the signs and simultaneously brace the legs.
 You can see some of my other projects that use signs and this bending technique here: and here: I got my signs at the surplus pile at the state highway engineer's yard.
 Aluminum signs are very hard to recycle because the coating on the signs is expensive and difficult to get off, therefore making them unprofitable to melt down.

 She transforms old bike parts into some seriously cool one-of-a-kind chandeliers.
 They have a certain steam punk style that we love, while also upcycling up what might otherwise go to the landfill.
 Carolina states, "This body of work draws inspiration from Victorian chandeliers, DIY and bike culture, and the use of unartistic materials. " At least, they might start out "unartistic" -- they certainly turn into something darkly beautiful after she's done with them.
 "This work addresses class codes, power dynamics, reclaimed agency, and ecological responsibility.
 Her beautiful pieces can be viewed on her website.